gaavebase/give-ui/README.md

-# Token Drop Example
+# Token Donation on AAVE

 ## Introduction

 In this guide, we will utilize the [**Token Drop**](https://portal.thirdweb.com/contracts/token-drop) contract to release ERC-20 tokens!

-We also utilize the token drop's [claim phases](https://portal.thirdweb.com/pre-built-contracts/token-drop#setting-claim-phases) feature, to release the tokens for a price, and only allow a certain amount to be claimed per wallet.
+We also utilize the token drop's [donate phases](https://portal.thirdweb.com/pre-built-contracts/token-drop#setting-claim-phases) feature, to release the tokens for a price, and only allow a certain amount to be claimed per wallet.

 **Check out the Demo here**: https://token-drop.thirdweb-example.com/